The worst foods for gut health and how they disrupt your entire system

 How it works

 Understanding exactly how specific foods degrade the microbiome requires looking at the chemical interactions that occur during digestion.
-It is not simply that these foods are “bad”; it is that they actively dismantle the gut’s defense systems.
+It is not simply that these foods are “bad”; it is that they can actively dismantle the gut’s defense systems.

 Sugar and artificial sweeteners